Baron-von-Riedesel/HX-OpenWatcom-Debugger/Readme.txt

   to be set.

-   If the program to debug is a protected-mode application, but in a format that cannot be handled by the HX program loaders ( NE, PE/PX ), environment switch HDPMI=32 must NOT be set!
-Additionally, HDPMI v3.20 or higher is required, since the debugger wants to use an instance of HDPMI exclusively, and the API for that is available since v3.20 only.
+   If the program to debug is a protected-mode application, but in a format that cannot be handled by the HX program loaders ( NE, PE/PX ), DPMI host HDPMI should be at least v3.20; if this isn't the case, environment variable HDPMI=32 must not be set.

   2.2 Debugging